menckend/alpha/index.md

 pagenav: false
 ---

-Hi there; I'm Mencken Davidson.
-Pleased to meet you.
+## Hi there; I'm Mencken.
+(Pleased to meet you.)

-Amongst other things, I'm a: network architect; husband; parent; and musician.
-I also enjoy writing, but I haven't really written *just because I wanted to* in about twenty years or so.
+## I'm (not only, but mainly) a: network architect; life-long technophile; husband; parent; and musician.

+## I also enjoy writing, but (until recently) I hadn't really written *just because I wanted to* in about twenty years or so.
-I made this site to start hosting some network-architecture-related articles.
-I did this after realizing that a lot of the same themes kept popping up as rabbit-holes of distraction when I was trying to get "real work" done.
-I decided that there must have been some sort of itch I wanted to scratch hiding in those rabbit holes, so I might as well lean into it.

-The inaugural document is a generalized reference architecture for DNS-based global load-balancing.
-You'll find it (and the subsequent documents/articles from the "Articles" drop-down menu at the top of this page.)
+##  Also recently, I found myself motivated to try to re-define and re-tool the process associated with my practice as a newtork architect, needing to push it (and myself) in a much more agile/iterative/continuous direction.
+If I was going to evanglize the inevitability and desirabiliyt of infrastruce-as-code / NeOps, it seemed "only fair" that I should be working towards "architecture as code".

+## Long-story short, I started experimenting with a lot of Github's native "fringe" (not directly source-code-management related) but still interesting functionality.
+Github pages turned out to be a very big part of that, and I wound up with conjuring a GH Pages / Jekyll baseline configuration that I decided was a decent framework for a personal site/blog/portfolio/whatever.

+## So, here we are.

-All works presented here are my own; ignore them or adore them as *you* best see fit.
+## All works presented here are my own.
+Ignore them or adore them as *you* best see fit.
 {% include links.html %}